 If you start walking the legendary Pacific Crest Trail (PCT) in Mexico and continue walking for six months, you’ll end up at the northernmost tip of the PCT.
 It’s here you’ll find Manning Park in the North Cascade Mountains.
 It’s also where you’ll find 70,000 hectares of four-season fun.

 Manning Park is an enjoyable three-hour drive from Vancouver or the Okanagan Valley.
 Once you’re here, it’s time to unplug.
 While there is cell service about 500m on either side of the highway; however, it does not extend past the highway corridor.
 Manning Park is a great place to reconnect with yourself and nature.
 Spend your time playing and relaxing.
 It’s the perfect place to unwind and get away from it all.

 20 Ways to Enjoy Manning Park

 - Paddle the Park — canoe, kayak, or row your boat around Lightning Lake.
 Rentals are available at Manning Park Resort.

 - Saddle up!
-Mount a mountain bike or horse, both share the same trails here
+Mount a mountain bike or horse, both share the same trails here.
+Bring your own horse.

 - Cast your line for rainbow trout at Lightning Lakes, Nicomen or Poland Lake